survivejs/webpack-book/manuscript/developing/03_linting.md

 };
 ```

 If you invoke `npm run lint:js` now, it should execute without any warnings or errors.
 If you see either, this is a good time to try ESLint autofixing.
-You can run it like this: `npm run lint -- --fix`.
+You can run it through `npm run lint -- --fix`.
 Running an npm script this way allows you to pass extra parameters to it.

 Another alternative would be to push it behind a *package.json* script.
 Autofix is not able to repair each error, but it can fix a lot.
 And as time goes by and ESLint improves, it can perform more work.

 Beyond vanilla JSON, ESLint supports other formats, such as JavaScript or YAML.
 I.e., *.eslintrc.yaml* would expect YAML.
 See the [documentation](http://eslint.org/docs/user-guide/configuring#configuration-file-formats) for further details.

 T> When ESLint gives errors, npm shows a long `ELIFECYCLE error` error block of its own.
-It's possible to disable that using the `silent` flag like this: `npm run lint:js --silent` or a shortcut `npm run lint:js -s`.
+It's possible to disable that using the `silent` flag: `npm run lint:js --silent` or a shortcut `npm run lint:js -s`.

 ### Connecting ESLint with Webpack